Listening to people for a living gives you a lot to think about.

 However they got there, they got there, and it’s worth celebrating.

-I’ll keep this one short.
 Consider that whatever you’ve been through, someone else has been through something tougher.
-So get the hell back on that horse.
+So get the hell back on that horse, and remind yourself that you can weather the toughest of storms.

 5. Honesty and Authenticity Soothe the Soul